caalberts/cold-brew/README.md

-# TDD Small Steps
+# Cold Brew

-TDD exercises written in Javascript with ES2015.
+Coffee inspired TDD exercises written in Javascript with ES2015.
 Test is run using Mocha with Babel preset in order to accept ES2015 syntax.

+It's also an attempt to try out Yarn package manager.

 ## Installation